darenliang/darenliang.com/content/posts/problems-with-proxing-images.md

 tags: ["programming"]
 ---

 Let's face it.
-Serving images on the web suck.
+Serving images on the web sucks.
 You have to manage endless formats, dimensions, variants, and more.
 What are some of the solutions we have at the moment?

 * [**imgproxy**](https://imgproxy.net)